 Character Encoded Character

 & &

 < <

 >

-" "
+н "

-, '
+I '

 / /

-Table 5: Output encoding of special characters
+Table 5 - Output encoding of special characters

-- Before using user input in the JavaScript code of the site, it should be escaped. - More information about XSS vulnerabilities and more detailed information on how to properly fix them can be found on the Additional Information section.
+- Before using user input in the JavaScript code of the site, it should be escaped. - More information about XSS vulnerabilities and more detailed information on how to properly fix them can be found in the References section.